-Silicone dioxide SiO2
+Silicon dioxide SiO2

 Amethyst is a variety of quartz and owes its purple color to the presence of iron.
-It is composed of silicone dioxide SiO2.
+It is composed of silicon dioxide SiO2.
 It has a hardness of 7 on the Mohs Scale and is transparent to translucent.
 The color of amethyst is heat sensitive.
 It will turn yellow when exposed to heat.
 Commercially available citrine is often amethyst that has been heat treated.

 Amethyst has had a universal appeal throughout history and in many cultures, both for its beauty and its spiritual properties.
 At one time it was valued with the most precious gemstones: diamond, sapphire, ruby and emerald.